-171 Lateral transfer of DOC and dissolved CO2 from land to ocean through river network has been 172 implemented in the ORCHILEAK (Lauerwald et al., 2017), an ORCHIDEE branch developed 173 from ORCHIDEE-SOM (Fig. S1).
-The The method used in ORCHILEAK to simulate the adsorption, desorption, production, consumption and transport of DOC within the soil column, as 174 175 well as DOC export from the soil to river along column with surface runoff and drainage is similar to that used in ORCHILEAK is simulated using the same method as ORCHIDEE-SOM.
-176 177 Besides the decomposition of SOC and litter, ORCHILEAK also represents the contribution of 178 wet and dry deposition to soil DOC via throughfall.
-The direct DOC input from rainfall to aquatic DOC pools is simulated based on the DOC concentration in rainfall and the area fraction 179 of stream and flooding waters in each basin-(Table 1).
-Note that the maximum area fractions of 180 181 river surface and floodplain in each basin (i.e. each $0.5^{\circ} \times 0.5^{\circ}$ grid cell in this study) are derived 182 from high-resolution topographic data (Table 1).
-As it is difficult to explicitly represent all real 183 river channels in a global land surface model (due to the limit of computing efficiency of current computers), we assume that there is one virtual river channel in each $0.5^{\circ} \times 0.5^{\circ}$ pixel.
-The surface 184
+Lateral transfer of DOC and dissolved CO2 from land to ocean through river network has been 171 implemented in the ORCHILEAK (Lauerwald et al., 2017), an ORCHIDEE branch developed 172 from ORCHIDEE-SOM (Fig. S1).
+The adsorption, desorption, production, consumption and 173 transport of DOC within the soil column, as well as DOC export from soil to river along with 174 surface runoff and drainage in ORCHILEAK is simulated using the same method as 175 ORCHIDEE-SOM.
+Besides the decomposition of SOC and litter, ORCHILEAK also represents 176 the contribution of wet and dry deposition to soil DOC via throughfall.
+The direct DOC input 177 178 from rainfall to aquatic DOC pools is simulated based on the DOC concentration in rainfall and the area fraction of stream and flooding waters in each basin.
+Simulation of the lateral transfer of 179 DOC and $CO_2$ in river networks, i.e. the transfer of DOC and $CO_2$ from one basin to another 180 based on the stream flow directions obtained from a forcing file $(0.5^{\circ}, \text{Table 1})$ , follows the 181 182 routing scheme of water (Guimberteau et al., 2012).
+For each basin with floodplain (defined by 183 forcing data), bankfull flow occurs when stream volume in the river channel exceeds a threshold prescribed by the forcing file (Table 1).
+DOC and CO2 in flooding waters can enter into soil 184

-185 area of this virtual river is the sum of all real rivers and the flow direction of this virtual is 186 assumed to be same to the largest real river (Lauerwald et al., 2015).
-187 Simulation of the lateral transfer of DOC and CO 2 in river networks, i.e. the transfer of DOC and 188 CO 2 from one basin to another based on the stream flow directions obtained from a forcing file 189 (0.5°, Table 1), follows the routing scheme of water (Guimberteau et al., 2012).
-For each basin 190 with floodplain (defined by forcing data), bankfull flow occurs when stream volume in the river 191 channel exceeds a threshold prescribed by the forcing file (Table 1).
-DOC and $CO_2$ in flooding 192 waters can enter into soil DOC and CO2 pools along with the infiltrating water.flooding water 193 infiltrated into soil.
-The infiltration rate of flooding water depends on soil properties and soil 194 water content, but does not depend on vegetation cover.
-On the contrary, DOC and CO2 195 originated from the decomposition of submerged litter and SOC in the floodplains are added to 196 the overlying flooding waters.
-Note that the turnover times of litter and SOC under flooding 197 waters are assumed to be three times of the litter and SOC turnover times in upland soil (Reddy 198 & Patrick Jr, 1975; Neckles & Neill, 1994; Lauerwald et al., 2017).
-After removing the 199 infiltrated and evaporated water, the amount of the remaining flooding water, as well as the DOC 200 and dissolved $\mathrm{CO}2$ returning to river channel at the end of each day is calculated based on a time 201 constant of flooding water (= 4.0 days, d'Orgeval et al., 2008) modified by a basin-specific

-- topographic index (ftopo, unitless) (Lauerwald et al., 2017). - 203

-204 Table 1.
-List of forcing data needed to run ORCHIDEE- $C{lateral}$ and the data used to evaluate the 205 simulation results. $S{\text{res}}$ and $T{\text{res}}$ are the spatial and temporal resolution of the forcing data,
+185 DOC and CO2 pools along with the infiltrating water.
+On the contrary, DOC and CO2 originated

+- 186 from the decomposition of submerged litter and SOC in the floodplains are added to the - 187 overlying flooding waters.
+Note that the turnover times of litter and SOC under flooding waters - are assumed to be three times of the litter and SOC turnover times in upland soil (Reddy & - 189 Patrick Jr, 1975; Neckles & Neill, 1994; Lauerwald et al., 2017).
+After removing the infiltrated - and evaporated water, the amount of the remaining flooding water, as well as the DOC and - dissolved CO2 returning to river channel at the end of each day is calculated based on a time - 192 constant of flooding water (= 4.0 days, d'Orgeval et al., 2008) modified by a basin-specific - topographic index (ftopo, unitless) (Lauerwald et al., 2017). - 194 - Table 1.
+List of forcing data needed to run ORCHIDEE-Clateral and the data used to evaluate the - simulation results. $S{res}$ and $T{res}$ are the spatial and temporal resolution of the forcing data, - 197 respectively.
-206 respectively.